celestiaorg/CIPs/cips/cip-4.md

 Data availability sampling light nodes SHOULD sample blocks created in the last 30 days worth of seconds (the sampling window of 2592000 seconds).

+## Definitions

+**Sampling Window** - the period within which light nodes should sample blocks, specified at 30 days worth of seconds.

+**Pruning Window** - the period within which both pruned and non-pruned full storage nodes must store and distribute data in blocks, specified at 30 days + 1 hour worth of seconds.

 ## Rationale

 30 days worth of seconds (2592000 seconds) is chosen for the following reasons: